007chiragshah/tucana/Architecture_Overview.md

   <img alt="Kubernetes-control-manage" src="Images/Kubernetes-control-manage.png">
   </div>

   - The kube-controller-manager manages various controllers to maintain the cluster's desired state.
-For instance, it ensures deployments specified in a YAML manifest, such as replicas, volume mounts, and config maps, remain consistent.
+For instance, it ensures deployments specified in a YAML manifest, such as replicas, volume mounts, and configmaps, remain consistent.
   - Key controllers include:
      - Deployment Controllers: Manage multiple replicas of containerized applications.
      - Replication Controllers: Ensure a fixed number of pod replicas are running, replacing failed pods automatically.